-- For level 3, a certificate will be endorsed with the words "Highly Commended" when the student has gained 35 NZCSE points or more at Merit or Excellence (maximum of 10 points of these from compulsory Learning Outcomes). - For level 3, a certificate will be endorsed with the words "with Distinction" when the student has gained 35 NZCSE points or more at Excellence (maximum of 10 points of these from compulsory Learning Outcomes). - For evidence of literacy to University Entrance standard, at least 5 NZCSE points must come from specified literacy Learning Outcomes and achievement criteria. - For evidence of numeracy to University Entrance standard, at least 5 NZCSE points must come from specified Learning Outcomes in either the NZCSE Level 2, or NZCSE Level 1
+- For level 3, a certificate will be endorsed with the words "Highly Commended" when the student has gained 35 NZCSE points or more at Merit and/or Excellence (maximum of 10 points of these from compulsory Learning Outcomes). - For level 3, a certificate will be endorsed with the words "with Distinction" when the student has gained 35 NZCSE points or more at Excellence (maximum of 10 points of these from compulsory Learning Outcomes). - For evidence of literacy to University Entrance standard, at least 4 NZCSE points must come from specified literacy Learning Outcomes and achievement criteria. - For evidence of numeracy to University Entrance standard, at least 9 NZCSE points must come from specified Learning Outcomes in either the NZCSE Level 2, or NZCSE Level 1.

-A student will qualify for the award of the Certificate of Steiner Education Level 2 upon attainment of a total of 50 NZCSE points (30 points in compulsory subject areas of the Class 11 programme plus a further 20 NZCSE points in additional areas of the Class 11 programme).
+A student will qualify for the award of the Certificate of Steiner Education Level 2 upon attainment of a total of 50 NZCSE points (including minimum 18 points in compulsory subject areas of the Class 11 programme).
 Certificate of Steiner Educations at Level 2 may be awarded with two levels of endorsement:

-For Level 2, a certificate will be endorsed with the words "Highly Commended" when the student has gained 30 NZCSE points or more, at the level or higher, at Merit or Excellence.

-For Level 2, a certificate will be endorsed with the words "with Distinction" when the student has gained 30 NZCSE points or more, at the level or higher, at Excellence.
+- For Level 2, a certificate will be endorsed with the words "Highly Commended" when the student has gained 30 NZCSE points or more, at the level or higher, at Merit or Excellence. - For Level 2, a certificate will be endorsed with the words "with Distinction" when the student has gained 30 NZCSE points or more, at the level or higher, at Excellence.

-A student will qualify for the award of the Certificate of Steiner Education Level 1 upon attainment of a total of 50 NZCSE points at level 1 or higher, including 30 in compulsory subject areas of the Class 10 programme.
+A student will qualify for the award of the Certificate of Steiner Education Level 1 upon attainment of a total of 50 NZCSE points at level 1 or higher.
 The certificate can be awarded with two levels of endorsement:

-For Level 1, a certificate will be endorsed with the words "Highly Commended" when the student has gained 30 NZCSE points or more, at the level or higher, at Merit or Excellence.

-For Level 1, a certificate will be endorsed with the words "with Distinction" when the student has gained 30 NZCSE points or more, at the level or higher, at Excellence.
+- For Level 1, a certificate will be endorsed with the words "Highly Commended" when the student has gained 30 NZCSE points or more, at the level or higher, at Merit or Excellence. - For Level 1, a certificate will be endorsed with the words "with Distinction" when the student has gained 30 NZCSE points or more, at the level or higher, at Excellence.